 Civil War Days : Discover the past with exciting projects, games, activities, and recipes by David C. King.
 1999.

 Scholastic Encyclopedia of the Civil War by Catherine Clinton.
 1999.

-Go here to test your knowledge with a Civil War crossword puzzle.
+Go here to test your knowledge with a Civil War crossword puzzle or word search.